FabriceMk/future-gadget-lab/README.md

 ## Tools used

-* [Visual Studio Code](https://code.visualstudio.com/): An awesome code editor with a good balance between a simple text editor and an IDE.
+* [Visual Studio Code](https://code.visualstudio.com/): An awesome code editor with a good balance between a text editor and an IDE.